A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization

-The `LB' means the lower bound obtained by solving the semidefinite relaxation, and `time' is the time consumption in seconds for computing this lower bound.
-When a superscript $^*$ is marked, it means the lower bound was computed with the highest level of term sparsity within the current relaxation order.
+The ``error'' is the absolute value of the difference of optimal value for this polynomial optimization problem and the approximation computed by the semidefinite relaxation, and ``time'' is the time consumption in seconds for computing this approximation.
+When a superscript $^*$ is marked, it means this lower bound was computed with the highest level of term sparsity within the current relaxation order.

-From the table, one can see that when there was no LMEs exploited, {\tt CS-TSSOS} could not get a lower bound with high accuracy (say, less than $10^{-6}$), while the original LME approach took around 1.53 seconds to get the lower bound $-1-1\cdot10^{-7}$.
-In contrast, the CS-LME approach obtained a lower bound whose error was $9\cdot10^{-8}$ in $0.03$ second.
+From the table, one can see that when there were no LMEs exploited, {\tt CS-TSSOS} could not get an approximation for the global minimum of this problem with high accuracy (say, the error is less than $10^{-6}$).
+Particularly, when $d=3$, the computed optimal values for both ``no LME+{\tt block}'' and ``no LME+{\tt MD}'' are less than $-10^{13}$, and we marked ``fail to solve'' in the table. {Besides that, when $d=3$, {\tt Gloptipoly 3} failed to solve the problem (unboundedness suspected), and obtained an approximated value with error equaling $3\cdot 10^{-9}$ in 0.50 second when $d=4$.} In contrast, the LME approach took around 0.23 second to get the approximated global minimum, and the CS-LME approach obtained the approximated minimum in 0.53 second.